Programming, SEO

 1. Line 1 – Name x points to int object [1].

-2. Line 2 – Name x first cancels its current link to int object [1] and points to the int object [2].
+2. Line 2 – Name x first cancels its current link to the int object [1] and points to the int object [2].

-3. Line 3 – The expression (2 + 1) is evaluated first by Python to yield a result which is an int object with numerical value [3].
+3. Line 3 – The expression (2 + 1) is evaluated first by Python to yield a result, which is an int object with numerical value [3].
 And name x points to the result int object.

 Notice the difference in reassigning/re-pointing behaviour?